-The non-GAAP financial measures disclosed by the Company should not be considered a substitute for, or superior to, financial measures prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
+The non-GAAP financial measures disclosed by the Company should not be considered a substitute for, or superior to, financial measures prepared in accordance with U.S. GAAP.
 The financial results prepared in accordance with U.S. GAAP and the reconciliations from these results should be carefully evaluated.

-Some of our key financial results for the three months ended March 31, 2019 when compared to the same period in the prior year are as follows:
+Some of our key financial results for the three months ended June 30, 2019 when compared to the same period in the prior year are as follows: